What is most important when you decide to be a designer? These 10 things you need to sell gift baskets will point you in the right direction.

 There was little-to-no training on being successful in this industry when I started.
 The closest item to gift baskets was its distant cousin, fruit baskets, and that’s totally different than the creations you and I make.

 Now you have so much information to cut your success time in half, starting with the definitive how to start article.
-There’s no excuse not to make sure you have access to the following, areas of business ownership that are vital and supportive.
+There’s no excuse not to make sure you have access to the following items that are vital and supportive.

 First 10 things you need to sell gift baskets